The Dow and S&P 500 hit record highs as Tesla stock electrifies - KTVZ

 By Paul R. La Monica, CNN Business

 Wall Street is brushing off concerns about Facebook.
-The Dow and S&P 500 both hit record highs Monday — while Tesla shares soared to a new all-time peak above $1,000 and sending the company’s market share past the $1 trillion level.
+The Dow and S&P 500 both closed at record highs Monday — while Tesla shares soared to a new all-time peak above $1,000 and sent the company’s market share past the $1 trillion level.

 Tesla leapfrogged Facebook in the process to become the fifth most valuable company in the S&P 500.
 Only Apple, Microsoft, Google owner Alphabet and Amazon are worth more than Tesla.